gaoyang-li/TornadoRodinia/README.md

 # TornadoVM vs. Rodinia OpenMP Performance Comparison

 This project aims to compare the performance of TornadoVM and Rodinia OpenMP for specific workloads.
-The Rodinia OpenMP benchmark code has been integrated into the TornadoVM project for testing.

 ## Prerequisites